socrata-cookbooks/chef-snoopy/README.md

 ***default***

-Install Snoopy Logger in an attribute-driven fashion.
+Set up the proper package repository; install Snoopy; configure it; and enable it on the system, all in an attribute-driven fashion.

 Attributes
 ==========